simsendx/SEQUIFOX/README.md

 curl -s https://get.sdkman.io | bash
 ```

-2. Open a new terminal.
+2. Restart or open a new terminal.

 3. Install Java